Leonardo Totè

-Leonardo Totè (born July 8, 1997) is an Italian basketball player for Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.
+Leonardo Totè (born July 8, 1997) is an Italian basketball player for Napoli Basket of the Italian Lega Basket Serie A (LBA) and the EuroCup.

 Professional career

 He grew up as a basketball player in the youth teams of Scaligera Basket Verona and then in Reyer Venezia.
 In August 2015 he went on loan to Basket Brescia Leonessa gaining experience in Serie A2, subsequently also gaining promotion to Serie A with the Lombard club.
 In the summer of 2016, he again went on loan to Scaligera Basket Verona, thus returning after five years to the team of his hometown, playing in the Serie A2 East group, where he remained for two seasons.
 In June 2018 he was loaned again to Aurora Basket Jesi, a Serie A2 club also playing in the East group.
 In the summer of 2019 he was signed by the Serie A club Victoria Libertas Pesaro where he played his first season in the top Italian basketball league.
 On June 8, 2020, he signed a three-year contract with Fortitudo Bologna.
 He was then signed by Napoli Basket but after a season of only 4 games played he left the Neapolitan city to settle back with Victoria Libertas Pesaro.
 He played an excellent 2023–24 season as a protagonist but it was not enough to save the team.
 He was then signed again by Napoli Basket on June 11, 2024.

 On September 22, 2025, he signed with Olimpia Milano of the Lega Basket Serie A (LBA).